jwickowski/codepruner.com/src/codepruner.com/content/posts/auth/how-to-configure-auth-to-be-independent-of-provider.md

   - Can redirect user to 401 page

 ## Auth flow - token expired
-Let assume user stored a `Token` and it expires.
-How will the flow look like:
+Let's assume user stored a `Token` and it expired.
+What will the flow look like:

 1. `Frontend` has saved `Token`
-2. `Frontend` do a request to `Api`
+2. `Frontend` does a request to `Api`
-3. `Api` return error that token is expired
+3. `Api` returns error that token is expired
 4. `Frontend` can do a request to `AuthApi` to get new `Token`
 5. When `AuthApi` returns new `Token`
 6. Then `Frontend` can retry request to `Api` again

 # You have independence
 That solution is great, because you have only one point in the application that depends on auth provider.
-Rest of the application is save.
-If you wish you can change the provider and you just need to meet the JWT interface and its content.
+The rest of the application is safe.
+If you wish, you can change the provider and you just need to meet the JWT interface and its content.

-# A little promise to you
+# A little request to you
 Can you tell me what is your approach to auth in your projects?

 Would you like to see it in examples?
 Let me know below :)